Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Extended Method Details

 where $r_{\text{validity}} = \mathbb{1}[v(T)=1 \text{ and } v(T')=0]$, $r_{\text{impact}} = D_{\text{KL}}(p(Y|T,x) \| p(Y|T',x))$, and $|a|$ is the edit length.
 We set $\lambda_{\text{impact}}=0.1$ and $\lambda_{\text{length}}=0.05$ based on validation performance.

-\textbf{Operator Sampling and Normalization:} Our editor samples operators using a learned attention mechanism over trace tokens, prioritizing high-impact positions (final 30\% of reasoning steps in math problems, bridge entities in multi-hop QA).
+Our editor samples operators using a learned attention mechanism over trace tokens, prioritizing high-impact positions (final 30\% of reasoning steps in math problems, bridge entities in multi-hop QA).
 We apply temperature-controlled sampling ($\tau=0.7$) to balance diversity and quality of edits.
 After generating counterfactual traces T', we normalize the resulting answer distributions using temperature scaling ($\tau=1.2$) to ensure comparable scales before computing KL divergence.

-\textbf{Multi-Edit Sequences:} To further increase the complexity of our counterfactuals, the editor can be applied auto-regressively to generate a sequence of $L$ edits, where $L \sim \{1, 2, 3\}$.
+To further increase the complexity of our counterfactuals, the editor can be applied auto-regressively to generate a sequence of $L$ edits, where $L \sim \{1, 2, 3\}$.
 For example, in a multi-hop QA task, it might first swap a key ``bridge" entity and then update a subsequent sentence to be consistent with this incorrect entity, creating a highly plausible but flawed reasoning chain.
-Detailed analysis of optimal edit depth is provided in Table \ref{tab:multi-edit-ablation}.

 \textbf{Learned Editor Behavior Analysis:}

 Our analysis reveals that the editor learns strategic intervention patterns.
 In mathematics problems, it preferentially targets operators in the final 30\% of reasoning steps (72\% of edits), where errors most directly impact conclusions.
 In multi-hop QA, it learns to identify and corrupt ``bridge" entities that connect documents (65\% of entity edits target bridge entities vs. 35\% for random sampling).
 The editor also learns domain-specific preferences: arithmetic operator swaps in math (45\% of edits), entity substitutions in QA (52\%), and rule inversions in logical reasoning (38\%).
 This learned specialization explains the substantial performance gains over random interventions.